apache/tomee/README.md

 ## To start using TomEE

+You can use TomEE to deploy Jakarta EE, Microprofile and Java EE compliant applications.

 * Apache TomEE is distributed 5 different flavors, you can check the [comparison](http://tomee.apache.org/comparison.html) table and then proceed to [donwload](http://tomee.apache.org/download-ng.html) the distribution for your use case.

 * [Documentation and examples](http://tomee.apache.org/docs.html) are available in the official website.

+* The dozens of application included in the examples/ folder of the project.

 ## To start developing TomEE

+TomEE is open source and you can help in its creation.

 Apache TomEE is built with Apache Maven >= 3.3.9 and Java 8.
 The [Contribute to TomEE](http://tomee.apache.org/community/sources.html) section from the official website for a complete
 Git, Github, Build, Test, and Continuous Integration details.